The Subtle Yet Important Difference Between Razor Burns and Bumps, Plus How to Avoid Them

 What to Do if You Already Have Razor Burn or Bumps

 If you have razor burn, Dr. Nazarian recommends letting the skin heal as best you can.
 “Don’t pick at the skin or apply alcohol-based topicals because this can increase inflammation and your risk of infection and scarring.
 It’s important to allow the skin to heal and avoid shaving over the area for several days.”
-You can also apply an over the counter hydrocortisone cream to soothe the skin or visit your dermatologist for a prescription topical.
+You can also apply over-the-counter hydrocortisone cream to soothe the skin or visit your dermatologist for a prescription topical.